-Weather can add to your shot, or detract from it.
+Weather can add to your shot as well as detract from it.
 The mountain photography tips covered in this session teach you how to make the most of lighting, clouds, and other elements so that you can achieve those dramatic shots.
-Don’t settle for flat shots, let weather help you up your photography game.
+Don’t settle for flat shots—let weather help you up your photography game.

 Knowing When to Shoot, and When to Call it a Day

 Sometimes, cloudy, gray weather can be your friend.
 Damp weather, windy weather, and sunny weather all have their pluses and minuses.
 The key is learning how to use the existing conditions to your advantage.
 Sometimes, however, weather is simply not your friend, and shooting will have to wait another day.

 - Tips for Landscape Photography in the Mountains—Course Preview

 - Mountain Landscape Photography Gear Tips